AntiquatedMeme/final-project-263/README.txt

 gcc -Wall -shared -fPIC  fakelibc.c -o fakelibc.so -ldl export LD_PRELOAD=$PWD/fakelibc.so

+for sudo mode:
+gcc -Wall -shared -fPIC  fakelibc.c -o fakelibc.so -ldl export LD_PRELOAD=$PWD/fakelibc.so sudo LD_PRELOAD=$PWD/fakelibc.so ./antivirt
+sudo LD_PRELOAD=$PWD/fakelibc.so ./wipe_vm
+(Note: Sudo does not use exported environment variables, so be careful when running in sudo mode)

 How to run evil code (run after the LD_PRELOAD is exported): gcc antivirt.c -o antivirt
 ./antivirt